 If you have to demonstrate quick-learning skills

 If you’re applying for a job involving lots of continuous learning, your language-learning experience can come to your advantage.
-Here are some concrete examples:
+Here’s how you can mention this in your cover letter or during the interview:

-If you’ve opted for a separate language section, make it concise but catchy.
+If you’ve opted for a separate language section, make it concise but informative.
 You just need the language and the level of fluency.
-The trick is to creatively visualize your proficiency.
-The Enhancv resume builder has five different styles you can use to present your language skills.
+If you want to creatively visualize your proficiency, the Enhancv resume builder has five different styles you can use to present your language skills.

 When crafting this section, follow these tips:

-- List languages by proficiency: Start with the ones you’re most proficient in.
-In most cases, skip languages you only know at beginner/elementary level.
+- Start with the ones you’re most proficient in.
+Skip languages you only know at beginner/elementary level.
 These can add color to your resume, but they’re not really helpful in a work setting.

-- Mention context of use: Detail contexts where you've utilized the language, like "Used in international conferences" or "Daily communication with overseas clients."
+- Detail contexts where your language skills came in handy, like "Used in international conferences" or "Daily communication with overseas clients."

-- Avoid overstatement: Be honest about your proficiency.
+- Be honest about your proficiency.
 Overstating your skills can lead to uncomfortable situations in professional settings.

-- Use standard proficiency levels: Use widely recognized proficiency levels like "Native," "Intermediate," "Professional Working Proficiency," and "Limited Working Proficiency."
+- Use widely recognized proficiency levels like "Native," "Intermediate," "Professional Working Proficiency," and "Limited Working Proficiency."

 LinkedIn Framework